Rattus-ukrizovany/RattusBoard/WIRING_GUIDE.md

 # 🔌 RattusBoard Split Wiring Guide

-_This guide describes the physical matrix and microcontroller wiring for the RattusBoard split keyboard, matching the 3x6+3 layout in [image4](image4).
+_This guide describes the physical matrix and microcontroller wiring for the RattusBoard split keyboard, matching the 3x6+3 layout.
 It is designed for compatibility with ZMK/QMK firmware._

 ---